Malacañang Palace: Later years

 Several changes were implemented to further beautify Malacañang Palace.
 The servants' quarters building (now the Premier Guest House) was transformed, and the veranda overlooking the Pasig River was walled up to become the new Maharlika Hall.
 Across the river, a guest house was constructed.
-It is situated on the grounds of Malacañang Golf Club.
-It was called Bahay Pangarap (Dream House).
+It was situated on the grounds of Malacañang Golf Club and was called Bahay Pangarap (Dream House).

 When Marcos was overthrown in the 1986 People Power Revolution, the palace complex was stormed by protesters who roamed the grounds.
-The international media subsequently exposed the excesses of the Marcos family that the latter had left at the palace during the few hours they had before fleeing to Hawaii, including Imelda Marcos' infamous collection of thousands of shoes.
+The international media subsequently exposed the excesses of the Marcos family that the latter had left at the palace before fleeing to Hawaii, including Imelda's infamous collection of thousands of shoes.
+Some of these excesses included 15 square feet of a sunken bathtub with a mirrored ceiling and an altar with a 19th-century religious statuary of ivory with gold-embroidered robes.
 The main palace was later reopened to the public and was converted into a museum for three years.

-After Marcos' exile, a lifestyle of excess was revealed.
-Some of these excesses included 15 square feet of a sunken bathtub with a mirrored ceiling and an altar with a 19th-century religious statuary of ivory with gold-embroidered robes.

-In an effort to distance herself from the decadence of her predecessor, President Corazon Aquino chose to live in the nearby Arlegui Mansion but held government affairs in the Executive Building.
+In an effort to distance herself from her predecessor, President Corazon Aquino chose to live in the nearby Arlegui Mansion but held government affairs in the Executive Building.
 Her successor, President Fidel Ramos, followed suit.
 After the Second EDSA Revolution, security in the palace was tightened due to attempts against the government.
 Ramos' wife, Amelita Ramos, restored Bahay Pangarap, which became an extension of the Malacañang Ceremonial Hall.
-The chapel was also retained, despite Ramos' different religious point of view (Ramos was a Protestant).
+The chapel was also retained, despite Ramos being a Protestant.

 President Gloria Macapagal Arroyo, who had once resided in Malacañang during the term of her late father, President Diosdado Macapagal, chose to live again in the main palace after her accession in 2001.

-Former presidents Benigno Aquino III, Rodrigo Duterte and president Bongbong Marcos chose to reside in the Bahay Pangarap (renamed Bahay ng Pagbabago or Bahay Pagbabago), the guest villa on the south bank of the Pasig River across the main palace.
+Former presidents Benigno Aquino III, Rodrigo Duterte and president Bongbong Marcos chose to reside in the Bahay Pangarap, which was later renamed as Bahay ng Pagbabago/Bahay Pagbabago and more recently, Bahay Pangulo.).